Powerlearnproject/se-assignment-day-2-git-and-github-Shaunmk34/README.md

 2. Merge the new branch into the main branch using `git merge <branch-name>`
 3. Resolve any conflicts that arise during the merge process

-Typical workflow

-Here's a typical workflow that involves creating, using, and merging branches:

-1. Create a new branch for a specific feature or bug fix using `git branch <branch-name>`
-2. Switch to the new branch using `git checkout < [03/03, 16:58] Meta AI: Branching is a fundamental feature in Git that allows developers to work on multiple versions of their codebase simultaneously.
-In this response, we'll explore how branching works in Git, its importance for collaborative development on GitHub, and the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?